softwareshinobi/softwareshinobi/readme.md

 ## Check Out My Stuff

-Supposedly in order to receive, we must share.
+I once thumbed through a book that suggested in order to receive, we must share.

 So let's do that.

 When you've got a sec, browse through my AllMyLinks page at the link below.

-On my AllMyLinks page you'll learn more about me and what I do and what I've created.
+On my AllMyLinks page I've shared things about me and what I've done and what I've created.

-This being done with intention to share with the Universe the fruits of my labor.
+I like to think of it as sharing my Magick with the Universe.

 https://www.allmylinks.com/software-shinobi